 62% of Americans say they are accustomed to online shopping and buy something online more often that once a month.
 For 60% of them, the decisive factor is the opportunity to find whatever they need without having to physically go to a store!

-Did you know you can make it possible for them by introducing tailored product offering that can satisfy the needs of the pickiest online shoppers?
-Premium Products service by Sellvia does just that as it identifies strong yet unmet demand and turns it into actual products you can start selling on Amazon in no time.
+Do you know you can make it possible for them by introducing tailored product offering that can satisfy the needs of the pickiest online shoppers?
+Premium Products service by Sellvia and Amazon business setup do just that as it identifies strong yet unmet demand and turn it into actual products you can start selling on Amazon in no time.
 Watch the video for more details!

 Online shopping statistics to know when you sell in the US: who are your customers?